Jeshan1/score_board_system/README.md

 The **Score Board System** is a real-time sports match management platform built with **Laravel** and **Vue.js**.
 It enables administrators and referees to manage teams, players, matches, and live in-game events such as goals, fouls, and cards with instant updates through websockets.

-## AT last in testing phase, player update not smooth I will fix it.
-I had cover the all requirements.

 ---
 ##All Features working smoothly.